arshiyaaa7/Novellea-Bookstore/README.md

 ---

 ## 🙋‍♀️ About
-This repository is maintained by an undergraduate student building their first scalable, production-ready backend system under mentorship.
+This repository is maintained by an undergraduate student building their first scalable, production-ready full stack system focused on backend.